ttusar/top-trumps/README.md

 ## Run

-In the `src` folder invoke either
+Invoke either
 ````
-./TopTrumpsExec number_of_objectives, function, instance, dimension
+./TopTrumpsExec 1 2 3 88
 ````
 or
 ````
-TopTrumpsExec.exe number_of_objectives, function, instance, dimension
+TopTrumpsExec.exe 1 2 3 88
 ````
-depending on the platform to run the evaluator for the given parameters.
+depending on the platform to run the evaluate the middle of the domain for the given parameters (number of objectives = 1, function number = 2, instance number = 3, dimension = 88).

 ## Test

-In the `src` folder invoke either
+Invoke either
 ````
 ./test_rw_top_trumps
 ````